szymonos/vagrant-scripts/README.md

 ## SSH configuration

+For convenience's sake, VMs are not using vagrant generated ssh keys, but rather the user's key pair from `~/.ssh` folder, to be able to use just ssh command and remote SSH on VSCode easily.
+The `id_rsa.pub` file is added to `authorized_keys` on the provisioned VM, and `id_rsa` is specified as private key used by vagrant.
-Instead of using `vagrant ssh` for SSH communication, all VMs have copied the user's id_rsa file, and are added automatically via PowerShell script to ssh `config` and its fingerprint to `known_hosts` file.[^1]
+After VM provisioning, its IP is added automatically via PowerShell script to `~/.ssh/config` on the host machine and its fingerprint to `known_hosts` file.[^1]

 ## Repository structure